 Business tycoon Thaksin Shinawatra founded Pheu Thai in 2007, replacing his earlier party, Thai Rak Thai, whose corruption allegations led to its dissolution.
 Shinawatra’s parties have clinched victory in all elections since 2001, and their policies typically find favor among the working class.
 These policies encompass universal access to affordable healthcare, subsidies for farmers, and loans for rural villages.

 At the time of the 2023 election, Thaksin’s daughter, Paethongtarn Shinawatra, held the position of party leader.
-However, since then, Srettha Thavisin has assumed the roles of Pheu Thai leader and Prime Minister.
+However, Srettha Thavisin assumed the roles of Pheu Thai leader and Prime Minister.
+The constitutional court sacked Srettha for gross ethics violations in August 2024, leaving the room open for Shinawatra to assume his position.

 Pheu Thai received the second-highest number of seats in the 2023 elections, with 141 seats, and is currently leading Thailand’s government as part of an 11-party coalition.